-Eligibility for VA benefits regarding Camp Lejeune
+Eligibility for VA Benefits Regarding Adult Leukemia and Camp Lejeune Contamination

 According to the United States Department of Veterans Affairs (VA), studies have medically and scientifically proven that contaminants found in the water at Camp Lejeune cause adult leukemia and other illnesses.
-Therefore, if you have leukemia and served at the base for at least 30 cumulative days between August 1953 and December 1987, you can collect veterans benefits.
+Therefore, if you have leukemia and served at the base for at least 30 cumulative days between August 1953 and December 1987, you can collect veterans’ benefits.

 You do not have to provide additional proof that your illness is service-related to qualify.
 Coverage is available to all honorably discharged veterans, reservists, and guardsmen serving on base during the specified time.